New Cult Awareness Network: Bought in bankruptcy court

 The old Cult Awareness Network, which publicly opposed Scientology as well as other groups it considered to be cults, was driven into bankruptcy by litigation costs in 1996.
 Subsequently, Church of Scientology attorney Steven Hayes appeared in bankruptcy court and won the bidding for what remained of the organization for an amount of $20,000: the name, logo, phone number, office equipment, and judgments that the organization had won but not yet collected.
 Initially, the Scientologists did not gain access to the CAN files, because of the threat of litigation against the bankruptcy trustee; the files were returned to the board.
 After Jason Scott sold his $1.875 million judgment to Scientologist Gary Beeny for $25,000, this made Beeny, represented by Scientology attorney Kendrick Moxon, CAN's largest creditor.
 The CAN board then settled with Beeny by turning over the files to him instead of the possibility of being individually liable for the judgement.

 Individuals who had confided in the "Old CAN" organization expressed anxiety about their confidential files being sold to other groups, but Moxon stated: "People who have committed crimes don't want them to be revealed".
 According to Shupe, Darnell and Moxon, there is evidence that a number of documents in the files were destroyed by unknown persons at CAN in the early to mid-nineties, during the time when CAN and its directors were embroiled in legal battles.
 Moxon sought out pledges of money from leaders of new religious movements for the confidential files.
 Moxon believed only 5 percent of the files related to Scientology, and told The Washington Post he had contacted leaders of other new religious movements because he thought that "there's smoking guns in the files" involving deprogrammers and the "Old CAN".
 After being turned over to Beeny, the files were donated to the Foundation for Religious Freedom, who made them available to academic researchers and representatives of various new religious movements for inspection and photocopying.
 Later they were transferred to the Special Collections section of the University of California library in Santa Barbara.

-The Foundation for Religious Freedom became the license holder of the CAN name and operates the New CAN today.
-It is controlled by a multi-faith board of directors chaired by George Robertson, a self-described Baptist minister.
-It operates a website and a telephone hotline.
+In 1997, the Foundation for Religious Freedom became the license holder of the CAN name.
+The foundation was chaired by George Robertson, a Greater Grace World Outreach minister.
+It operated a website and a telephone hotline.
 The Foundation for Religious Freedom predates the "New CAN"; in the 1993 closing agreement between the IRS and the Church of Scientology, it was listed as a Scientology-related entity.